penguineer/RedmineActionables/README.md

 # Redmine Actionables

+This repository has been archived.
+Please check the [Redmine Actinoables Collector](https://github.com/penguineer/RedmineActionablesCollector) for current development.

 An item is actionable when its action can be executed without further prerequesites.
 A Redmine ticket is classified as actionable, when the following apply: